 How much delay do you need?
 Are 700 milliseconds enough?
 That’s what the Memory Boy can do.
 That’s quite a punch compared to the original Memory Man, which promised up to 500 milliseconds.
 But hardly any unit ever got past the 400-millisecond mark.

-The Feedback knob sets the number of repeats and also allows to send the delay into self-oscillation.
+The Feedback knob sets the number of repeats and also allows to send the delay to self-oscillation.

 In another Deluxe Memory Boy review, I came across complaints about the repeats being either too dark or too bright.
 In my case, I was surprised was how clean and accurate the echo repeats were; almost digital sounding.